Improved conformalized quantile regression: Experiments

 \begin{itemize} \item Naive bounds are not dependent on the input in any form nor adaptive.
 The interval amplitude is always equal to $2\hat{q}$.
 The small deviation seen in the above tables is a result of training the model 100 times to reduce the variance associated with FFNN due to the random initialization process.

 \item Evaluating PIs by just looking to their mean value is not adequate.
-Most times, naive method has the lowest mean value; however, it achieves $1-\alpha$ coverage not in a group-balanced way, overcovering easy inputs, and PIs have always the same amplitude.
-Therefore, analyzing amplitude quantiles gives a better perspective regarding conditional coverage.
-Adaptive methods generally have higher mean amplitude because certain inputs or groups have massive uncertainty.
-Nevertheless, the median amplitude value is usually lower in adaptive methods. \end{itemize}
+Most times, naive method has the lowest mean value; however, it achieves $1-\alpha$ coverage not in a group-balanced way, overcovering easy inputs, and PIs have always the same amplitude, ignoring heteroscedasticity.
+Therefore, analyzing PIs width by quantile gives a better perspective regarding conditional coverage.
+Adaptive methods generally have higher mean PI width because they are not optimized for heteroscedastic residuals.
+Nevertheless, the median PI width is usually lower in adaptive/heteroscedastic methods. \end{itemize}